apify/actor-vector-database-integrations/actors/milvus/README.md

 To utilize this integration, ensure you have:

 - Created or existing `Milvus` database.
 You need to know `milvusUrl`, `milvusApiKey`, and `milvusCollectionName`.
+- If the collection does not exist, it will be created automatically.
 - An account to compute embeddings using one of the providers, e.g., [OpenAI](https://platform.openai.com/docs/guides/embeddings) or [Cohere](https://docs.cohere.com/docs/cohere-embed).

 You can run Milvus using Docker or try the managed Milvus service at [Zilliz](https://zilliz.com/).